 Nicola and the team are keen to use the day to inspire more young people into scientific careers.
 She continues:

 “The image many people have of pathology is one which the media have built for us through TV programmes such as CSI or Silent Witness, but pathology is about much more than finding cause of death!
 In fact, the vast majority of our work is focused on keeping people well; diagnosing illnesses, solving problems, and helping other teams across the NHS to provide the right care and treatment for our patients.

 “At a recent NHS careers event, many of the students told us they want to know more about pathology, so today is all about inspiring young people, showing them how pathology underpins much of the care the NHS provides, and how varied and satisfying a career in pathology can be.

 “Pathology is an exciting and rewarding area to work in, and one which is constantly changing as new techniques and equipment are introduced.
 By creating a buzz about science and showing how pathology can help in the real world, we’re hoping to be the inspiration for the next generation of local healthcare scientists.”

 Pupils from Sirius Academy and Newland High School will visit the Pathology Team at Castle Hill Hospital in the morning of Wednesday 9th November, whilst pupils from Malet Lambert and Kelvin Hall will spend their day at Hull Royal Infirmary in the morning of Thursday 10th November.

-For more information, to request interviews or photo/filming opportunities, please contact the Communications Department at Hull and East Yorkshire Hospitals NHS Trust on (01482) 674486.
+For more information, to request interviews or photo/filming opportunities, please contact the Communications Department at Hull University Teaching Hospitals NHS Trust on (01482) 674486.